Fair Warning Excerpt

 “I’m curious.
 How did the Times find you?”

 Sometimes it takes a break like that.
-I had more than a few of those in my career.
+I’d had more than a few of those in my career.

-“They asked me about anything unusual with her lately and I couldn’t really think of anything except some asshole she went out with a few months ago seemed like he knew too much about her, you know?
+“They asked me about anything unusual with her lately and I couldn’t really think of anything except some asshole she hooked up with in a bar a few months ago seemed like he knew too much about her, you know?
 It freaked her out a little bit.”

 “Knew too much how?”

 “Well, she didn’t really say a lot.
 She just said she met this guy at a bar and it was supposed to be some rando hookup but that it felt like a setup.
 Like they were having drinks and he said stuff that made her realize he already knew who she was and things about her and it was really fucking creepy and she just got the hell out of there.”

 I was having trouble tracking the steps of the story so I tried to break it down into pieces.

 “Okay, so what was the name of the place where they met?”
 I asked.

 “I don’t know but she liked to go to places up in the Valley,” Hill said.
 “Places on Ventura.
 She said the men up there weren’t so pushy.
 And I think it had something to do with her age.”

 “She was getting older.
 The guys in the clubs in Hollywood, West Hollywood, they’re all younger or looking for younger.”